keikaloustian/investment-calculator/README.md

 - [x] Bug: remainder % taking on negative value if slider is moved fast or clicked at value greater than remainder
 - [ ] Finish styling AssetCard
 - [x] Add rolling ticker tape widget across top
+- [x] Create loading indicator to be displayed while asset price is being fetched

 ## Further Ideas
 * Save contribution, asset selection and allocation (in cookies?) to facilitate repeated use